To tour group, or not to tour group

 Efficiency can seem hectic: It is likely that you will see and do more on a tour than by traveling independently, but it is also likely that you will wish you could just sit on the beach instead of getting back in that damn bus to go see the orchid garden at some point.
 It might be possible to opt out of some days of a tour, but it might not.
 Often tours go all day and you end up in a different location each night.
 You might get to sit on the bus if you want to…

 Flexibility: This may be the most important advantage of traveling in Costa Rica on your own.
-Although it is advisable to have an outline of your travels before you leave home, it is also advisable to be willing to change those plans once you reach Costa Rica.
-Some of your most memorable experiences are likely to come from spontaneous changes of plans.
+Although it is advisable to have an outline of your travels before you leave home some of your most memorable experiences are likely to come from spontaneous changes of plans.
 Flexibility also means that if you miss out on part of your trip due to unavoidable delays or illness, at least you don’t have to pay for the privilege.

-Adventure: I have included adventure as an advantage, although some people might disagree (if you disagree, perhaps you should consider a tour to Costa Rica.
-One of the main jobs of tour companies is to smooth everything over and eliminate the possibility of unexpected adventures).
+Adventure: One of the main jobs of tour companies is to smooth everything over and eliminate the possibility of unexpected adventures).
 I reserve the term adventure to refer to travel experiences forced by circumstances.
 This is not the same as bungee jumping, whitewater rafting or any of the other “adventure tourism” standard fare.

 The people: Many organized tours have stops at indigenous people’s villages but that is sort of like trying to experience the culture of the United States by visiting the football hall of fame in Canton, Ohio.
 If you want to meet people you have to eliminate the insulation provided by a tour company and risk adventure on your own in Costa Rica (see above).

-If you have traveled independently, you know the negatives and know that they are trivial compared to the rewards.
+If you have traveled independently, you know the negatives and the rewards.
 If you have never traveled outside an organized tour, or never traveled at all then I can’t give you any excuse not to head out on your own.
 It is something that everyone should try at least once.